 The Russian invasion of Ukraine was mentioned often as an example of rising global tensions and the need to be politically aware.
 Kiya Kaur, a graduate student from Russia, asked "how do I continue being a scholar and preserving good relationship with everyone when this horrible situation is happening?"

 Professor Franciszek Czech, Director of the Institute of Intercultural Studies at Jagiellonian University in Poland, said that it is important to remember that "every country has some dark side in history."
 Professor Matilde Mastrangelo, Vice Dean of the Faculty of Arts and Humanities at Sapienza University of Rome, added that "you have a good chance to explain to everyone your point of view about the situation, and at the same time, also learn something more about your own country."

 In a later session, two Tohoku University students - Yoko Kagami from the Graduate School of Arts and Letters, and Peiyao Wu from the Graduate School of International Cultural Studies - took to the stage to share their experiences of studying abroad.

 The summit ended with the signing and presentation of the Hasekura Statement.
 In it, the Hasekura League member universities reiterated their commitment to promoting social sciences and the humanities and to enhancing interdisciplinary collaboration.

 The Hasekura League is an international interdisciplinary Japanese Studies network, established between Tohoku University and affiliated research universities renowned for their work in the social sciences and humanities.
 There are currently 25 member universities.

-The league is named after Tsunenaga Hasekura, a retainer of Sendai's feudal lord Date Masamune.
+The league is named after Hasekura Tsunenaga, a retainer of Sendai's feudal lord Date Masamune.
 Hasekura was famously tasked with leading a political delegation to Mexico and Europe in the 17th century, and was the first Japanese political envoy to visit the American continent.